-Your baby’s tummy is one of the first places s/he will identify pain.
-Any distension of smooth muscle (which is what the bowel is made up of) causes pain and discomfort no matter how old you are.
-Remember that your baby may be showing emotional pain at times, when he is feeling afraid, abandoned and lonely.
-We all carry emotions in our gut, hence the feelings of “a pit in your stomach” or “butterflies”.
+Certified baby massage expert Tina Otte says your baby’s tummy is one of the first places they will identify pain.
+Any distension of smooth muscle (which is what the bowel is made up of) causes pain and discomfort no matter how old they are.

-Don’t forget to love and acknowledge your baby’s need for attention and even when there is no physical cause for discomfort, a hug and a love will help with any emotional discomfort.
+We all carry emotions in our gut, hence the feeling of “a pit in your stomach” or “butterflies”.
+Your baby may be showing emotional pain at times when feeling afraid, abandoned and lonely.
+Don’t forget to love and acknowledge your baby’s need for attention and, even when there is no physical cause for discomfort, a hug and a love will help with any emotional discomfort.

-When working on your baby’s abdomen, remember to work in the direction of the plumbing!
+- When working on your baby’s abdomen, remember to work in the direction of the plumbing!
 From baby’s right to left, i.e. in a clockwise direction.

-Doing a little bicycle exercise with your baby’s legs, applying a little pressure onto the belly, can also do wonders to help trapped wind and poo escape.
-Watch out!!
+- Doing a little bicycle exercise with your baby’s legs, applying a little pressure onto the belly, can also do wonders to help trapped wind and poo escape.
+Watch out!